lumapps/lumapps-extensions-templates/docs/sdk/sdk-js.md

 ```

 ## React hooks
-To access data from the customer LumApps platform, we provide React hooks in the SDK :
+To access data from the customer LumApps platform, we provide React hooks in the SDK:

  - [useContext](#usecontext)
  - [useCurrentUser](#usecurrentuser)